-Custom 96- or 384-well microplate RGB LED light panelDesigned by Maplebear Electronics, Ships from United States of America
+Custom 96- or 384-well microplate RGB LED light panelDesigned by Maplebear Electronics in United States of America

 This product listing is for a standalone 96-well or 384-well RGB LED light panel only.
 Front and back photos of the light panel are pictured above, along with an example use case where a 96-well mi...Read More…